Revision 23-3; Effective July 1, 2023

 - Parents and Caretaker Relatives – Emergency (TA 31)

 - Medically Needy with Spend Down – Emergency (TP 32)

 Medical Support — Health insurance that absent parents will be ordered to get for their children who receive Medicaid when it is available at reasonable cost.
 Available at reasonable cost is usually defined as being available through the employer.

 Migrant Farmworker in the Workstream — Farmworkers who travel to work in agriculture or a related industry and who are presently employed away from their permanent residence or home base.

-Military Member — A person in the U.S. Armed Forces/Reserves (Army, Marine Corps, Navy, Air Force or Coast Guard), National Guard (Army, Marine Corps, Navy, Air Force, Coast Guard or Reserve Guard) or the State Military Forces/Texas State Guard.
+Military Member — A person in the U.S. Armed Forces or Reserves (Army, Marine Corps, Navy, Air Force or Coast Guard), National Guard (Army, Marine Corps, Navy, Air Force, Coast Guard or Reserve Guard) or the State Military Forces or Texas State Guard.